btsherid/scripts/README.md

 * **check_cluster_scratch.sh**: Nagios check to check if multiple hosts can access a NFS mount.
 If any host times out, it returns warning to Nagios.
 If any host cannot access, it returns critical to Nagios.
 * **check_cluster.sh**: Nagios check to check the state of all SLURM cluster nodes.
 If any nodes are in a drained or draining state, it returns warning to Nagios.
 If any nodes are down it returns critical to Nagios.
 * **check_cluster_tmp.sh**: Nagios check to check the space usage of /tmp on multiple hosts.
 If any host times out, it returns warning to Nagios.
 If any host has higher than 75% usage on /tmp, it returns critical to Nagios.
+* **check_duplicates_size.sh**: Nagios check to check the total size of duplicate files across the storage.
+If the value is higher than 10TB it returns warning to Nagios.
+If the value is higher than 20TB it returns critical to Nagios.
 * **check_gpu_power.sh**: Nagios check to alert if power draw on NVIDIA GPU card becomes too high.
 * **check_gpu_temp.sh**: Nagios check to alert if temperature on NVIDIA GPU card becomes too high.
 * **check_local_ssl_expirations.sh**: Nagios check to check expiration dates of SSL certificates on local file system.
 Accepts flags for custom warning and critical times and reading in multiple certifcates from a list in a file.